Step7750/ScheduleStorm-Server/README.md

 Within the university's JSON block, you can have as many more attributes as you'd like.
 Here, you can specify usernames, passwords, api keys, and they'll all be passed to your University thread upon creation.

-#### How do I get the RMP ID?
+#### How do I get the rmpid?

 Simply go to [Rate My Professors](http://www.ratemyprofessors.com/) and search for your university in the search bar.
 Make sure you click on your university in the bottom "Schools" section.

 Afterwards, you will be forwarded to a URL such as: http://www.ratemyprofessors.com/campusRatings.jsp?sid=1416

-The sid parameter is the school ID, thus, this RMP ID is 1416.
+The sid parameter is the rmpid, so this rmpid is 1416.

 # Creating Your University Python File